Yxxsef/Aqua-Blend-Analysis-Ai/AI/baselines/Baseline_EqualBlend.md

 Demand supplied: 500.0 / 500 ML required → feasible, 0 ML unmet.

-> Note on example values: `capacity_ML` and `cost_per_ML` above are illustrative placeholders consistent with the toy model's documented scope (3 named Melbourne Water reservoirs, reservoirs treated as lowest-cost tier).
+> Note on example values: capacity_ML and cost_per_ML above are illustrative placeholders consistent with the toy model's documented scope (3 named Melbourne Water reservoirs, reservoirs treated as lowest-cost tier).
 They are not the confirmed official toy-model configuration values.
-Task 5 (hand-validation against the official config) is where these get replaced with the real confirmed figures once available.
+These will be replaced with the real confirmed figures once the official config becomes available.

 ## 4. Checklist